ABOUT THE ICSG PRIVILEGE MANAGEMENT PROTOCOLS WORKING GROUP

-To participate in the Privilege Management Protocols (PMP) Working Group, the entity with which you are associated (company, organization, etc.) must become a member of ICSG.
+To participate in the Privilege Management Protocols (PMP) Working Group, the entity with which you are associated (company, organization, etc.) must be a corporate member of the IEEE-SA.

 Only entity members of the ICSG can have voting rights in the Working Group.
 Additionally, some individual subject experts may be invited to participate in the Working Group (without voting rights).